Smart + Strong.

-The National Association for the Advancement of Colored People (NAACP) called on pastors and members of black churches to participate in the f...
+NAACP called on pastors and members of black churches to participate in the first annual Day of Unity

-Author, pastor and HIV activist Terry Angel Mason talks about why the black church must break the silence that contributes to HIV stigma in th...
+Author, pastor and HIV activist talks about why the black church must break the silence that contributes to HIV stigma in the community